lutherannn/py-blackjack/README.md

 # Known Bugs
 Issue with determining winner, sometimes the wrong winner is chosen<br>
 Issue with ace logic.
-Not sure exactly why, but the count gets thrown off when an ace with the value of 11 is dealt.
+Not sure exactly why, but the count gets thrown off when an ace with the value of 11 is dealt.<br>
+User count no longer adds when new cards are added.
+Oops.